-Essentially Ellington is made possible with special support from the Jack and Susan Rudin Educational and Scholarship Fund, the Surdna Foundation, The New York Times Company Foundation, the O'Grady Family Foundation, and the Fan Fox and Leslie R. Samuels Foundation.
+Essentially Ellington is made possible with special support from the Jack and Susan Rudin Educational and Scholarship Fund, the Surdna Foundation, the National Endowment for the Arts, The Heckscher Foundation for Children, The New York Times

+Company Foundation, and the Fan Fox and Leslie R. Samuels Foundation.
+As of July 15, 1998